mrsahin101/Video_Lectures/Critical_Thinking_&_Studying_Skills/Birkbeck_University_Study_Skills_Workshop/Readme.md

 - Also I wanna apply this knowledge when I am working on engineering problems.
 - Lecturer approach is more about exploring and teaching how to filter information.
 - Focusing mostly on how to know if source of information is reliable or not.
+- This workshop series is presented by Richard Carabine from Birkbeck University.